AEA/SPC Rules

 2. All players must be at least 18 years of age.

-3. Captains will be responsible for filling out the online roster information for their teams.
+3. Captains will be responsible for filling out the online roster and information for their teams.

 4. A team will forfeit their game if a “non-rostered” player is found to be participating.
-A “non-rostered” player could be a non-registered, banned or suspended player, a player from another team or bracket.
-Goalies will have flexibility as long as the AEA Commissioner is aware of the situation.
+A “non-rostered” player could be a non-registered, a banned or suspended player, a player from another team or bracket.
+Goalies will have flexibility as long as the commissioner is aware of the situation.
+Other situations may also be reviewed by the commissioner, and permission may be granted or denied.
 (See Forfeit Rule; Section 9)

-5. Captains are instructed to follow the rules set by the AEA Salary Cap System.
+5. Captains are instructed to follow the salary cap rules set by the AEA Salary Cap System.

 7. Jerseys, all teams are expected to bring an alternate color jersey.
 Teams with full sets of MLS (Men's League Sweaters) will have priority and allowed to wear their jerseys over teams without MLS.
 If, both teams have MLS, the home team will have first jersey selection.
 If, there is no conflict in colors and/or one of the teams has an alternate non-color conflicting MLS set, please adjust for the game.
 If, neither team has MLS jerseys the home team will have have first jersey selection, but if they have an alternate set they are expected to adapt to their opponent's lack of options.
 (Established 2020)